-- 299% of annualized base compensation and average bonus; and - Company premium contributions for the COBRA continuation period.
+- 299% of the sum of his highest prior annual base compensation and the average bonus for the two years preceding the change; and - Company premium contributions for the COBRA continuation period.

 Mr. Hart is also entitled to receive full vesting of the maximum benefit payable under his SERPs.